-Recommendation 3: That the cap on the community benefits charge should be set to include the full recovery for soft infrastructure costs and parkland dedication as now obtained under the current statutes.
-To ensure that growth pays for growth, a municipality should be allowed to levy both the community benefits charge and receive parkland in a residential development.
+Recommendation 3: That in the event that the Province proceeds with the community benefits charge as proposed, the cap on the community benefits charge should be set to include the full recovery for soft infrastructure costs and parkland dedication as now collected under the current statutes, and that the cap be tied to land values only for the parkland dedication and current section 37 portions of the community benefits charge.
+To ensure that growth pays for growth, a municipality should be allowed to levy both the community benefits charge and receive parkland in a development.